GTFB/altrp-boilerplate/README.md

 -   **🧱 Radical Modularity:** The system is built from independent, battle-tested open-source components (Payload, Next.js, n8n).
 Add features like E-commerce or CRM by activating modules, not by rewriting your core.
 -   **📜 Dual Licensing for Trust & Value:** A transparent model with a permissive MIT-licensed core engine and commercially licensed premium modules.
 You own the foundation, you subscribe to the power-ups.
 -   **🛠️ Production-Ready Stack:** Forget weeks of setup.
 Docker, Traefik, CI/CD, databases, and observability tools are all pre-configured and work in harmony.
 -   **❤️ Obsessed with Developer Experience:** We designed this for `vibe-coding`.
-Monorepo with Turborepo, strict TypeScript, and Architecture-as-Code principles create an environment for deep focus and high velocity.
+Monorepo with Bun, strict TypeScript, and Architecture-as-Code principles create an environment for deep focus and high velocity.
 -   **🤖 AI-Native Architecture:** Built with a dedicated, decoupled microservice layer for AI agents and an AI-first development workflow.
 This isn't a feature; it's in the DNA.

 ## 📜 Licensing Model: Own the Core, Subscribe to Power